Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-We trained prognostic ABMIL models using the PORPOISE framework \cite{chen2022porpoise}, a computational tool designed for predicting survival outcomes from histopathology images, to predict overall survival from WSIs in breast cancer (TCGA-BRCA) and cutaneous melanoma (TCGA-SKCM) (Supplementary Fig. 9).
+We trained prognostic ABMIL models using the PORPOISE framework \autocite{chen2022porpoise}, a computational tool designed for predicting survival outcomes from histopathology images, to predict overall survival from WSIs in breast cancer (TCGA-BRCA) and cutaneous melanoma (TCGA-SKCM).
 The same training and validation splits were used as in the original publication.
-Non-overlapping $128 \times 128$ \SI{}{\micro\meter} patches from WSIs were embedded using the UNI model \cite{chen2024uni} (in the original PORPOISE publication, a truncated ResNet50 \cite{he2016resnet} was used).
-Low and high risk were defined as the first and fourth quartiles of risk scores.
-High attention regions were defined as the top 1\% of attended patches, and HIPPO search algorithms were also used to identify the top 1\% of patches by effect size.
+Non-overlapping $128 \times 128$ \SI{}{\micro\meter} patches from WSIs were embedded using the UNI model \autocite{chen2024uni} (in the original PORPOISE publication, a truncated ResNet50 \autocite{he2016resnet} was used). \rebuttal{The resulting models successfully stratified patients into low- and high-risk groups, achieving concordance indices of 0.667 and 0.557 for TCGA-BRCA and TCGA-SKCM, respectively (Supplementary Fig. \ref{fig:supp_surv_km}).} Low and high risk were defined as the first and fourth quartiles of risk scores.
+High attention regions were defined as the top 1\% of attended patches.
+For comparison, HIPPO search algorithms was used to identify the top 1\% of patches based on effect size.